dweymouth/supersonic/README.md

 On Linux, Supersonic is [available as a Flatpak](https://flathub.org/apps/details/io.github.dweymouth.supersonic)!
 (Thank you @anarcat!)
 If you prefer to directly install the release build, or build from source, read below.

-If you are running Windows, Mac OS (Intel), or a Debian-based Linux distro, download the latest [release](https://github.com/dweymouth/supersonic/releases) for your operating system.
-If you prefer to build from source, **or there is no release build currently offered for your OS/architecture (Apple silicon Macs)**, then see the build instructions for your platform below.
+If you are running Windows, Mac OS, or a Debian-based Linux distro, download the latest [release](https://github.com/dweymouth/supersonic/releases) for your operating system.
+If you prefer to build from source, or are not running one of these OSes, then see the build instructions for your platform below.

+**Apple Silicon (M1/M2) Macs:** There is currently only an x64 release build offered, but it should run with no issues on M1/M2 macs using Rosetta.
+You will have to remove the "quarantine bit" that Mac will automatically set, being an application downloaded from the internet.
+After copying the .app bundle to your Applications folder, in the terminal run `sudo xattr -r -d com.apple.quarantine /Applications/Supersonic.app`

 **If you are on Linux** you must have libmpv installed on your system.
 On apt-based systems, run `sudo apt install libmpv1` if it is not already installed.
 The Windows and Mac release builds bundle the mpv dependencies.